nmeri17/suphle-docs/src/docs/v1/database/index.md

 #### Retrieving inserted models

 Models can be obtained in a few ways, depending on your needs.
+However, before their retrieval, you will recall where we made mention of [lazy-loading being disabled](#Eloquent-models) for all models.
+This means that any model retrieved by the methods discussed in this section will throw a `Illuminate\Database\LazyLoadingViolationException` when their relations are being read without first being eagerly loaded.
+In order to avoid this error during retrieval, a list of relations must be submitted beforehand.

 If there's no constraint on model properties, a random instance can serve.
 We get them using either `getRandomEntity` or `getRandomEntities` method for one or more entries, respectively.

 ```php